List of districts of Chhattisgarh: British raj

+1947-1999: Post-independence of India

 After Indian Independence, the princely states were merged with the Central Provinces and Berar to form the new state of Madhya Pradesh.
 Present-day Chhattisgarh comprised seven districts of Madhya Pradesh.
-The former states of Kanker and Bastar formed the new Bastar District, the parts of Surguja, Korea, and Chang Bhakar formed the new Surguja District, and the states of Nandgaon, Khairagarh, and Kawardha formed the new Rajnandgaon District.
+The former states of Kanker and Bastar formed the new Bastar District, the parts of Surguja, Korea, and Chang Bhakar formed the new Surguja District, and the states of Nandgaon, Khairagarh, Chhuikhadan and Kawardha formed the new Rajnandgaon District.

 In 1998, the seven districts that make up present-day Chhattisgarh were reorganized to form 16 districts.
 Dantewada and Kanker districts were split from Bastar; Dhamtari District was split from Raipur; Janjgir-Champa and Korba districts were split from Bilaspur; Jashpur District was split from Raigarh; Kawardha District was formed from parts of Bilaspur and Rajnandgaon; Koriya and Surajpur District was split from Surguja; and Mahasamund District was split from Raipur.

+2000: Chattisgarh as new state

+On 1st November 2000, these 16 districts were split from Madhya Pradesh to form the new state of Chhattisgarh.

+2007 onwards: growth in number of districts

+On 11 May 2007, two new districts, Bijapur and Narayanpur were carved out, taking the total number of districts to 18.

-On 1 November 2000, these 16 districts were split from Madhya Pradesh to form the new state of Chhattisgarh.
-Two new districts were added afterwards.
-On 1 January 2012, the Chhattisgarh government announced 9 new districts, for a total of 27.
-On 15 August 2019, the Chhattisgarh chief minister announced the creation of Chhattisgarh's 28th district, Gaurela-Pendra-Marwahi, which would be carved out of Bilaspur district.
-On 10 February 2020, the new district was inaugurated.
+On 1st January 2012, the Chhattisgarh government announced 9 new districts, for a total of 27, including newly created Sukma, Kondagaon, Balod, Bemetara, Baloda Bazar, Gariaband, Mungeli, Surajpur and Balrampur districts.

+On 15th August 2019, the Chhattisgarh chief minister announced the creation of Chhattisgarh's 28th district, Gaurela-Pendra-Marwahi, which was formally inaugurated on 10 February 2020 as the new district.